JSON-LD Generator

 Will rich results appear immediately after adding structured data?

 No. Google treats structured data as a signal, not a guarantee.
-Actual display depends on page quality, authority, competition, and other factors.
-Structured data only qualifies you as a candidate for rich results.
+Actual display depends on page quality, authority, competition, and whether Google still supports that visual feature.
+Retired features, such as the SearchAction sitelinks search box and FAQ rich results, may validate without appearing visually.

 Will invalid JSON-LD hurt my SEO?